The Ultimate Experience in Mobile Massage Therapy!™

 So what types of massage do you offer?

 I offer traditional-style Table and Chair Massage.
-I am experienced in the following types of therapeutic bodywork: Swedish Massage (relaxation), Prenatal & Postnatal Massage (pregnancy), Deep Tissue Massage (deep muscle), Sports Massage (athletic performance & recovery), Trigger Point Therapy (Myotherapy), Massage Therapy for Cancer Care (Oncology support), and Canine Massage.
+I am experienced in the following types of therapeutic bodywork: Swedish Massage (relaxation), Prenatal & Postnatal Massage (pregnancy), Deep Tissue Massage (deep muscle), Sports Massage (athletic performance & recovery), Arthrossage (medical massage for arthritis and fibromyalgia), Trigger Point Therapy (Myotherapy), Massage Therapy for Cancer Care (Oncology support), and Canine Massage.
 Here is a Glossary of Massage and Bodywork Techniques.

 I also provide Event Massage, which is a great and unique way to make any occasion extra special.
 Chair massage is recommended for all kinds of events and celebrations: Awards Banquet, Baby Shower, Bachelor Party, Bachelorette Party, Backyard Barbecue, Bar/Bat Mitzvah, Birthday Party, Bridal Shower, Business Expo, Church Social, Class Reunion, Company Picnic, Cocktail Hour, Conference, Convention, Corporate Seminar, Exhibition, Family Reunion, Graduation Party, Grand Opening, Ground Breaking, Health Fair, Holiday Party, House Party, Ladies Night, Launch Party, Luncheon, Music Festival, Neighborhood Party, Office Function, Over-the-hill Party, Pamper (Spa) Party, Promotion, Quinceañera, Recognition, Rehearsal Dinner, Religious Celebration, Retirement Party, Retreat, Seminar, Senior Center Event, Staff Appreciation Day, Street Festival, Trade Show, Wedding Reception, and any other reason you can think of to treat yourself and your guests to The Ultimate Experience in Mobile Massage Therapy!™